scotws/SAN/san_handbook.md

 # What is wrong with the traditional notation

 The most glaring problem is that a lot of the mnemonics do not by themselves define which machine language instruction they code for.
-Put differently, the traditional notation violates the separation of opcode and operand: To figure out which instruction is meant, the operand must be analyzed as well.
+Put differently, the traditional notation violates the separation of opcode and operand: To figure out which instruction the mnemonic refers to, the operand must be analyzed as well.

-Take `LDA`, am mnemonic that on the 65816 can refer to any one of these 15 modes with their separate opcodes:
+Take `LDA`, which on the 65816 can refer to any one of these 15 modes with their separate opcodes:

     immediate, absolute, absolute long, direct page, direct page indirect, direct page indirect long, absolute X indexed, absolute long X indexed, absolute Y